I first had Alexander Technique lessons at music college and loved how it made me feel so light, free, and energised.

 The experience was life changing, and in 2008 I decided to embark on a full time three year training course at the Bristol Alexander School.
 I qualified in summer 2011, became a teaching member of STAT (the Society of Teachers of the Alexander Technique)*.

-I now teach AT in Somerset to fellow musicians and anyone else who would like to become more self-aware in order to prevent harmful postural habits.
-I offer a bespoke mobile AT service to individuals and groups in their home or place of work.
+I now teach AT in Glasgow to fellow musicians and anyone else who would like to become more self-aware in order to prevent harmful postural habits.

 I trained at the Royal Academy of Music (professional performer’s course certificate, LRAM) and the National Centre for Orchestral Studies (Goldsmiths) gaining a Diploma with Distinction.